kannanfb19/sql-dw-project/README.md

-# sql-dw-project
-Building a modern DW with Snowflake, Including ETO process, data modeling and analytics.
+# DW and Analytics Project

+Welcome to **DW and DA Projects!

+This project demonstrates a comprehensive data warhousing and analytics soulution, from building a data warhouse to generating actionable insights.